Webster’s Dictionary defines voice-over as words that are spoken- Wait, that’s not the way to start this off. Every Saturday morning when

 down to a science:

-Step 3: Read something relevant to the copy… or the latest issue of Snotgirl.
+- Step 3: Read something relevant to the copy… or the latest episode of Lore Olympus.

 Got a project that needs to be brought to life?
 Maybe I’m your girl… Or boy.
 That’s right, ladies and jellyspoons!
 In addition to voicing rambunctious girls, squeaky teens, tough chicks, and the occasional mother, I’ve played more than my fair share of young gentlemen that may or may not have a permanent smirk on their face.